Cannabis Employee Drug Testing: Nowadays, the buzzing word on every employer mind is “cannabis legalization”.

-But, amid the confusion, some of the biggest outstanding queries are related with employment.
+But, amid the confusion, some of the biggest outstanding queries are related to employment.
 How will employment firms adapt to cannabis legalization?

-As the question of Drug Testing at workplace still flaters among the employers, below are some challenges chalked down to shed some light:
+As the question of Cannabis Employee Drug Testing at the workplace still falters among the employers, below are some challenges chalked down to shed some light:

 Is It Desirable – Or Easy – To Implement Anti-Drug Laws At Workplace

-As, today this is the driving force for some who have been yearning the Federal Government to act to keep our workplaces and communities safe.
-Somehow, several groups have suggested government to set up laws for random drug testing at workplaces?
+Today, this is the driving force for some who have been yearning for the Federal Government to keep our workplaces and communities safe.
+Somehow, several groups have suggested the government set up laws for random drug testing at workplaces?

 But this does not sound as desirable or easy!

-As it goes without saying, all the individuals must be treated equal and fair under the criminal law.
-Creating a different set of criminal laws on the basis of their work profile is probably to be considered fundamentally unfair.
+As it goes without saying, all the individuals must be treated equally and fairly under criminal law.
+Creating a different set of criminal laws on their work profile is probably considered fundamentally unfair.

 While you have Federal Employment Standard Right, that dictates no person can come to work in an impaired condition.
-Simultaneously, there are no Federal Labor Laws which withstand drug testing at the workplace.
+Simultaneously, there are no Federal Labor Laws that withstand drug testing at the workplace.

 As the law still stands, random workplace drug testing is still open to questions!